 Photos of; the House of Ruinart, Dom Thierry Ruinart, nicely light caves and rolling, hillside, Grand Cru Vineyard.

 The 2009 Chateau Pichon Lalande is a thrilling wine to savor at now eleven years of age.
 Needing a one hour decant to be fully expressive, this glorious Bordeaux opens with a deep core of tar, chocolate covered espresso bean and blackberry compote aromas that take shape in the glass.
 The dense, chewy mouthfeel is lined with moderate tannins that provide the backbone alongside the bright acidity.
 Layers of dark fruits are woven together with creosote and shades of Turkish coffee and cassis on this expressive palate — all leading to the exceptional long and inviting finish.
 Truly sensational now, this beautiful, warm vintage Bordeaux will cellar well for at least another fifteen years.
 Be sure to give this a long decant if enjoying in its youth.
-Drink 2020-2040- 95 — a month ago
+Drink 2020-2040- 95 — 4 months ago

 Whether on the roof of the Guinness brewery overlooking cloudy Dublin, or at the local pub with your best mates, a pint of this magical brew never fails to do its job.
 The unique juxtaposition of fresh, light, refreshing taste, combined with the the texture, weight and creaminess of a stout is always a pleasant surprise, and one no other beer can replicate.
 I’m looking forward to throwing a few pints back; on st Patrick’s Day, in front of a roaring fire on a rainy day, or out in the sun.
 Guinness doesn’t fail. — 2 years ago